accidentalrebel/emacs-haxe-tools/README.md

 ## Functions
 Function | Use
 ---------|----
+`haxe-tools-add-word-at-point-as-private-class-variable` | Gets the variable name at point and adds it as a class private variable.
+After adding the class variable, it positions the point so that you can easily specify the type of the variable.
+`haxe-tools-make-word-at-point-into-private-class-variable` | Converts the function parameter with the format "varName" and turns it into a class private variable of format "_varName"
 `haxe-tools-get-current-buffer-package-name` | Gets the package of the current haxe-mode buffer.
 This is the line usually on the top of the page preceded by "package"
 `haxe-get-package-of-current-buffer-to-clipboard` | Gets the package of the current haxe-mode buffer and then puts it into the clipboard.
 More to be added! |